factor embeddable

 The above proof shows that the factor embeddings guaranteed to exist for a factor embeddable class can always be chosen to be strong factor emebeddings.
 [2]

-A corollory of the above is that if there exists a model which is a retract of every member of a class then, is factor embeddable - in particular if the members of have one element submodels, then is factor embeddable.
+A corollory of the above is that if there exists a model which is a retract of every member of a class K then, K is factor embeddable - in particular if the members of K have one element submodels, then K is factor embeddable.
 [2] (A retract of a model is a submodel which is also a quotient model such that the quotient map composed with the submodel embedding is the identity map.)

 0.0.2 Examples